rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 ## Copyright

+### Copyright
 © 2017-2021, Robert John Rovetto.
-All rights reserved.
+All right reserved.
-Not authorized for commercial use unless explicitly negotated with the copyright holder and author.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
+If you use any content from these Github pages, then you must cite them.
-No claims to completenes.
-No claims to complete accuracy.
+No claims to completeness.
+No liability.
 No warranty.
-No liability.